Notifications using multiple ALSA devices

 Composed on

-January the 25th, 2024
+July the 12th, 2024

 I finally decided to do something with my website.
 It has been stuck like forever, and I really wanted to have a personal place for my music and gather other things.